First Aid for Martial Arts

 Topics covered include life support, management of casualty(s) and incident management until the arrival of medical or other assistance.

-This online first aid course is made up of videos, reading materials and an online quiz that students can complete on-line in their own time, prior to attending a single theory reinforcement and practical training and assessment session.
-This is an ideal and popular format for those who are time poor.
+This online first aid course is made up of videos, reading materials and an online quiz.
+Students must complete these in their own time, prior to attending the prac session.
+Upon completion, students attend a theory reinforcement, practical training and assessment session.

 During this course students will learn to :